The Crucifixion of the King of Glory is the perfect read for Holy Week.

 Using her expertise as a lawyer, Biblical scholar, long affiliation with the Greek Orthodox church, and innumerable advanced degrees, Dr. Jeannie shares things folks without her background wouldn’t know.

-I appreciate how she reminds us the New Testament writers are reliable.
+I appreciate how she reminds us that the New Testament writers are reliable.

 In summary, eyewitnesses like the apostles were primary sources.
 They described what they saw and personally experienced.

-Writing in the first century, they could only recount their own responses–individually, not as a group or a church.
+In the first century, they could only recount their own responses — individually, not as a group or a church.

-Early Believers only knew what they knew from the apostles.
-It wasn’t an organized faith, it was people telling their stories.
+Early Believers knew only what they learned from the apostles.
+It wasn’t an organized faith; it was people telling their stories.

 Any interpretation of what Jesus did was what Jesus explained to them.